alfrix/docs/docs/library/pokemini.md

 ### Geometry and timing

-- The PokeMini core's internal FPS is 72
+- The PokeMini core's core provided FPS is 72
-- The PokeMini core's internal sample rate is 44100 Hz
+- The PokeMini core's core provided sample rate is 44100 Hz
 - The PokeMini core's core provided aspect ratio is 4/3

 ## Controllers

-### Device types

 The PokeMini core supports the following device type(s) in the controls menu, bolded device types are the default for the specified user(s):

-#### User 1 device types
+### User 1 device types

 - None - Doesn't disable input.
 - **RetroPad** - Joypad